openwrt/openwrt/README.md

 ####Boot from Flash

 This is the default boot method set on Marduk platform.
-It requires TFTP server installed on your development PC.
-To set up TFTP server, refer to [Setting up TFTP Server](#setting-up-tftp-server) section.
+Either you can copy the openwrt-pistachio-marduk-marduk_cc2520-ubifs.img on the USB drive or you can place the same on TFTP server.

-Once tftp server is set up, follow the instructions given below:
+To set up TFTP server on your development PC, refer to [Setting up TFTP Server](#setting-up-tftp-server) section.

 1. Init flash device on given SPI bus and chip select:

         pistachio # sf probe 1:0

-2. Obtain an IP address:
+2. Obtain an IP address (only needed if you are using TFTP server to load the image):

         pistachio # dhcp